parasharabh/ngx-http-client-service/README.md

 }
 ```

+## put(path_params: string[], body: any, http_options_params?: HTTPOptionParamArgumentType): Observable<Object>

-This PUT method of NgxHttpClientService will expose `put` method of http client to module service where it is supposed to make an api call.
+PUT method of NgxHttpClientService will expose `put` method of http client to module service where it is supposed to make an api call.
 (for example User service, The User service will be used by the UserComponent).

-## put(path_params: string[], body: any, http_options_params?: HTTPOptionParamArgumentType): Observable<Object>

-### Example
+### Example:
 ```typescript
 export class UserApiService() {
   constructor( private ngxHttpClientService: NgxHttpClientService ) { }